NovokumPescitarum/Speech-to-text-to-speech/README.md

 ## Variables

-The only Variable you're probably interested in should be 'myPrompt' and the '{SpeechText}' string inside of it.
+The only Variable you're probably interested in should be **'myPrompt'** and the **'{SpeechText}'** string inside of it.
 You can change the prompt, but definitely look at how
 I laid it out.
 The API reacts a bit differently here and I think that's due to a lack of punctuation and on top of that, some issues with new lines.
 So the best way
-I found for this to work was the way I got it laid out, aka 'Human:{SpeechText} \n(Newline) AI:' That way GPT-3 just picks it up from the point of interest.
+I found for this to work was the way I got it laid out, aka 'Human:{SpeechText} \nAI:' That way GPT-3 just picks it up from the point of interest.

 ## Some things I’d like to develop further: